Frequently Asked Questions

 You may drop a class by completing a change-in-enrollment form.

-Most online courses are offered through Cornell's Blackboard/Canvas.
+Most online courses are offered through Cornell's Canvas software.

 If you are having technical problems, your first contact should be the IT Service Desk.
 In most cases they will be able to resolve your questions.
 The IT Service Desk will also be able to direct you to the right resource if you need additional support.